 In what situation can I claim?

-If you become unable to work, your employer will pay at least 70% of your income up to a maximum of 2 years.
+If you become unable to work due to invalidity, your employer will pay at least 70% of your income up to a maximum of 104 weeks.
 If you no longer have an employer but are covered by the scheme of employee insurances, the UWV (Employee Insurance Agency) pays the sickness benefit (via the Sickness Benefits Act).
 After 104 weeks of illness, you may be eligible for a WIA-benefit, which is the invalidity benefit.

 WIA is the Dutch abbreviation for the Act on Work and Income according to Work Capacity.
 The WIA-benefit is the benefit you receive if, due to illness or disability, you cannot work or earn less than your previous income from work.

 You apply for the WIA-benefit if you have been ill for nearly 2 years (104 weeks) and, because of the illness or disability, only can earn 65% or less of your previous income.
 Under the WIA, you must work as much as you can.

 The WIA encompasses two schemes:

 - WGA: Return to Work (Partially or temporarily completely Disabled Persons) Scheme, for people who are temporarily or partially (at least 35%) incapacitated for work;

 - IVA: Full Invalidity Benefit Regulation, for people who are completely (at least 80%) and permanently incapacitated for work.